Meet our TET Board Members and the Hub Team

 Sky Davies

-Sky grew up in the Motueka Valley and, after adventuring in and working around the world, has returned home with her family.
-Some of her adventures included working as a white-water raft guide in the United States, a three-year stint in Bolivia working in community development, and living on a canal boat in the UK.
-Prior to her role at Tasman Environmental Trust, Sky worked for the Parliamentary Commissioner for the Environment, where she focused on conservation-related issues.
-Sky holds a Bachelor of Resource Studies degree from Lincoln University, and a Master of Science degree from Oxford University.
+Sky grew up in the Motueka Valley and, after adventuring in and working around the world, returned home with her family.
+Her adventures included working as a white-water raft guide in the US, a three-year stint in Bolivia working in community development and living on a canal boat in the UK.

 Abby Boffa